-Runners, swimmers, cyclists and others who participate in long-distance sports have to be in top physical condition so their hearts can meet the extra demands placed on their bodies.
+Runners, swimmers, cyclists and other athletes who participate in long-distance sports have to be in top physical condition so their hearts can meet the extra demands placed on their bodies.
 Not only do months and years of training make the cardiovascular systems of these athletes work harder, such training promotes a more efficient heart rate.
-Elite competitors like cyclist Lance Armstrong can have a resting heart rate of 32 to 34 beats per minute, far below the average for non-athletes.
+Elite competitors—for example, cyclist Lance Armstrong—can have a resting heart rate of 32 to 34 beats per minute, which is far below the average for non-athletes.

 Video of the Day

 Read more: How to Calculate a Working Heart Rate

 Your cardiovascular system delivers oxygen to your muscles, which they use as fuel.
 The harder you work, the more you overload your aerobic capacity and the more your body has to adapt at rest to make your heart stronger.
 Your heart rate is the number of times your heart beats per minute and is a measure of how hard and effectively your heart is working.
 A resting heart rate between 60 and 90 is considered normal, while the normal maximum heart rate during exercise ranges from 150 to 200.